MaastrichtU-CDS/EPND-FAIRification/README.md

 2. Open the folder: `cd EPND-FAIRification`
 3. Execute the [docker-compose.yml](docker-compose.yml) file using `docker-compose up -d`.

+To use a sample FAIR implementation profile (FIP) use the URL: `https://www.jvsoest.eu/fip.ttl`

 ## How to build this software?

 The software is actually built when executing docker-compose (see above).
 To force a re-build, use `docker-compose up -d --build`.